-In addition to the cash flow goal described above, the Chief Executive Officer's annual incentive bonus in 2009 was based upon the achievement of qualitative performance objectives proposed by the Chief Executive Officer and agreed upon and approved by the Compensation Committee.
+In addition to the cash flow goal described above, the Chief Executive Officer's annual incentive bonus in 2010 was based upon the achievement of qualitative performance objectives proposed by the Chief Executive Officer and agreed upon and approved by the Compensation Committee.
 These objectives are tied to business development and organizational goals that move the Company forward in achieving its long-term objectives (including the achievement of strategic milestones related to land development and conservation efforts that the Compensation Committee and the Board believe to be critical to the achievement of the Company's long-term business plan).
-Qualitative goals for 2009 specifically related to leading and directing a ranch-wide strategy to facilitate future successful entitlement of our development projects, overseeing a public outreach strategy to build support for our entitlement programs, and overseeing the implementation of conservation strategies to build support for our entitlement programs.
-Based on the successful entitlement of our Tejon Mountain Village community in October 2009 the Compensation Committee determined that the CEO achieved a level of performance greater than target but slightly less than maximum earning an award measurement of 70% for qualitative goals.
+Qualitative goals for 2010 specifically related to leading and directing a ranch-wide strategy to facilitate future successful entitlement of our development projects, overseeing a public outreach strategy to build support for our entitlement programs, and overseeing the implementation of conservation strategies to build support for our entitlement programs.
+Based on the successful outcome of entitlement litigation of our Tejon Mountain Village community in November 2010, the successful rights offering in June of 2010, and the continued strengthening of the Company's water investment program, the Compensation Committee determined that the Chief Executive Officer achieved a level of performance greater than target but slightly less than maximum earning an award measurement of 67% for qualitative goals.

-The other named executive officers have more diverse qualitative performance goals, generally tied to individual areas of responsibility, which focus both on short-term and long-term goals (including improving operational efficiencies and achieving milestones and other goals with respect to the Company's long-term business strategy related to land entitlement, development, and conservation).
-Generally the qualitative goals covered: (1) coordinating with joint venture partners regarding entitlement activity milestones for our Tejon Mountain Village community and the Centennial community; (2) guiding the Company in working with various government agencies as a part of the entitlement process; (3) implementation of a ranch wide management plan in connection with the Conservation and Land Use Agreement signed in 2008; (4) acquiring and managing new water resources; and (5) coordination with key Resource Organizations and the Tejon Ranch Conservancy to allow for successful entitlement of our development projects.
+The other named executive officers have more diverse qualitative performance goals, generally tied to individual areas of responsibility, which focus both on short-term and long-term goals (including improving operational efficiencies and achieving milestones and other goals with respect to the Company's longterm business strategy related to land entitlement, development, and conservation).
+Generally the qualitative goals covered: (1) coordinating with joint venture partners regarding entitlement and permitting activity milestones for our Tejon Mountain Village community and the Centennial community; (2) guiding the Company in working with various government agencies as a part of the entitlement process; (3) implementation of a ranch wide management plan in connection with the Conservation and Land Use Agreement; (4) acquiring and managing new water resources; (5) coordination with key Resource Organizations and the Tejon Ranch Conservancy to allow for successful entitlement of our development projects; and (6) successful capital raising program.

 The Chief Executive Officer and the Compensation Committee evaluate the named executive officers' success in meeting their individual qualitative goals and objectives, with final approval provided by the Compensation Committee.
 In evaluating the success of meeting specific qualitative objectives the Chief Executive Officer and the Compensation Committee review the objective and identify whether or not the objective was accomplished or if the proper amount of progress has been made in achieving the objective.
 The Chief Executive Officer and the Compensation Committee note for each objective if the objective was accomplished in the time frame designated and the outcome achieved was as specified in the original objective.
 Through this process weightings are given based on the level of success from threshold to maximum for each objective.
-Based on the successful entitlement of our Tejon Mountain Village community, the successful acquisition of new water resources, and the completion of a ranch wide management plan along with other achievements during 2009 such as the completion of the majority of infrastructure at our Tejon Industrial Complex-East and the successful opening of a new Travel Plaza, the Compensation Committee approved achievement of the qualitative goals for 2009 for the named executive officers at target levels or above as shown in the above table.
+Based on the successful entitlement litigation outcome related to our Tejon Mountain Village community, the successful acquisition of new water resources, the completion of a successful rights offering, the completion of phase one infrastructure at TRCC-East, and the implementation of a ranch wide management plan related to stewardship, the Compensation Committee approved achievement of the qualitative goals for 2010 for the named executive officers at the levels shown in the above table.